flaubert165/flaubert165/README.md

 ### Hi there 👋

+I am a Senior Software Engineer passionate and motivated by technology and innovation.

+In last years I've been actuating like Softwate Architect and Technical Leader.

 - 🔭 I’m currently working on financial market handling a lot of requests per second.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ifsantana/)